Carnaval de Paris: Origins

 The origins of the melody come from the world of football.
 During a 1996 pre-season tour of The Netherlands, Sheffield Wednesday F.C. picked up on a chant sung by the fans of FC Utrecht, with a tune inspired by the folk ballad "Oh My Darling, Clementine".
 This was then adapted and brought back to England for the following 1996–97 FA Premier League.
 The chant was sung extensively at the home game with Nottingham Forest on 18 November 1996 helped by the club's resident band.
 This was slowly picked up by other clubs in the Premier League, helped by the use of it at England matches (where the Sheffield Wednesday band were now invited to play).
 Sheffield Wednesday had already lost their "Barmy Army" chant to the England cricket team and also other football clubs.
 In an effort to either stem this spread of the song (or just to keep it unique), the fans of Sheffield Wednesday added their own lyrics to the theme (which continues to this day).
 This happened around the time of the Dario G single release.

 Usage

 The song, however, has now spread around the world.
 Amongst the supporters' clubs which have used the tune have been those in Portsmouth, Leicester City F.C., Chicago Fire, VfL Bochum, Wellington Phoenix, Sydney FC, D.C.
 United, S.L.
-Benfica, F.C.
-Copenhagen and Viborg FF,.
+Benfica, GAIS, F.C.
+Copenhagen and Viborg FF.
 In fact, Section 8 Chicago, a supporters' club for Chicago Fire, supplied lyrics for the previously instrumental tune.

+In addition, the track's distinctive percussive build up accompanied by the brass has become a standard across all tiers of English Football, however it is most commonly seen across the three EFL leagues.
+Stadium drummers use the drum beat as a post-goal celebration chant to build the atmosphere in the ground.

-Despite the songs association with football, it has also seen extensive play in other sports, most notably in Rugby League, where several Super League clubs play the tune over the PA system after a successful try or conversion, including rivals Wigan Warriors and St Helens.
+Despite the song's association with football, it has also seen extensive play in other sports, most notably in Rugby League, where several Super League clubs play the tune over the PA system after a successful try or conversion, including rivals Wigan Warriors and St Helens.

 This song also appears like the soundtrack in the menu of Pro Evolution Soccer 2014, the video game by Konami.

 The song was also used in Ford adverts for the UEFA Champions League from 2001 to 2005.